 And true to style, the cast of Sesame Street — a global family harking from South Africa, Afghanistan, China, and more — celebrated the win in song, joined by Grammy-winning star Alessia Cara.

 It was a moving moment that underscored exactly what Global Citizen Prize is all about: celebrating communities around the world that have everything in common simply by virtue of being a human being — or, well, a muppet.

 Alessia Cara first sang “So Much Alike” with the cast of Sesame Street in 2016.
-As she reunited with Elmo, Cookie Monster, and all their global pals in 2020, the song took on a new power, reflecting on all the different ways the world has lived through the same hardship.
+As she reunited with Elmo, Cookie Monster, and all their global pals in 2020, the song took on a new power.
+Now the song reflects on all the different ways the world has lived through the same hardship.